Light and fluffy sourdough sticky buns with a cinnamon filling and a sticky walnut caramel coating.

 - Slice the dough log into 12 even slices.
 Using unflavoured dental floss, thread or fishing line works really well to cut even slices.

 - Space the buns evenly over the walnut caramel.
 Cover the dish with a damp tea towel and let the buns rise until the rolls have puffed out, so they’re about 50% fatter.
-This can take anywhere between between 3-6 hours depending on your room temperature and starter.
+This can take anywhere between 4-6 hours depending on your room temperature and starter.
+Don't rush this step.

 - Bake the buns for around 30-35 minutes until puffed up and golden brown.
 Once baked, remove the buns from the oven and carefully flip the tray upside down onto the parchment paper to remove the buns.